 Do Vegan Athletes Need Creatine?

 If you follow a vegan diet, you can easily get your daily creatine from a variety of sources.
 However, if you are still using commercial protein powders or supplements, you should know that their creatine content will vary widely, and, more importantly, they may not contain sufficient amounts of supplemental creatine (phosphate).
-Reading Dr. Donnie Wilson’s definitive article on Creatine’s use in human performance implies it is a performance-enhancing drug.
+Reading Dr. Donnie Wilson’s definitive article on Creatine and pre-workout use in human performance implies it is a performance-enhancing drug.
 That is incorrect.
 It has not been proven to increase muscle mass or speed in humans.
 At best it boosts strength, power, coordination, and endurance.
 To be used in an amateur sport, the human performance enhancement angle makes it a PED.

 Creatine’s appeal is the fact that it is synthetic and does not degrade.
 Muscle or bodybuilders get protein shakes with creatine, but regular exercise builds muscle and every time you work out, you are getting creatine into your bloodstream, though less than when you are just sitting in your chair watching Netflix.
 In other words, when you exercise you don’t need to get a protein shake.
 There are many reasons why an athlete may use creatine: to aid recovery and fuel an already existing endurance workout, to overcome injury and help build new muscle, or simply to treat an athlete who doesn’t like to work out but would rather spend their day vaping.

 Muscle nutritional supplements play an important role in the body’s metabolism.
 As we get older, our body develops type 2 diabetes, heart disease, osteoporosis, and cancer, due to the low level of nutrient absorption.
 Vegans are unique as they do not eat meat, fish, dairy products, or eggs.
 But all sources of protein are a part of their diet, as most people eat one serving per day.